-- OVDI is not appropriate for most with innocent FBAR related problems, it just generates additional legal fees.
+OVDI is not appropriate for most with innocent FBAR related problems, it just generates additional legal fees.
 Too many lawyers have been using the cloud of criminal issues to justify large retainers.
 The 27.5% penalty is simply out of line for many with problems here especially when one considers the IRS own guidance set out in the IRM with respect to FBAR penalties.

-- OVDI followed by “opt outs” has involved extensive IRS review.
-If a lawyer is involved expect a significant increase in cost.
+OVDI followed by “opt outs” has involved extensive IRS review.

-- For most of my clients, it comes down to becoming compliant in the most efficient manner (lower professional fees)
+For most of my clients, it comes down to becoming compliant in the most efficient manner.

-- The bottom line is: how will the IRS will exercise “discretion” when it comes to FBAR penalties?
-Unless there are unfavorable facts present (substantial unreported income, illegal income or intentionally hidden assets) or the “reasonable cause arguments” look weak, advisors should argue for no penalty and a warning letter.
+The bottom line is: how will the IRS exercise “discretion” when it comes to FBAR penalties?
+Unless there are unfavorable facts present (substantial unreported income, illegal income or intentionally hidden assets) or the “reasonable cause arguments” look weak, advisers should argue for no penalty and a warning letter.